alexanalytic/search-feature-performance-analysis/README.md

 **Goal:** Evaluate search performance and identify opportunities to improve ranking quality and user engagement.
 ## 📌 Business Problem

 Search is a critical feature for product discovery.
 Poor search performance can lead to user frustration, reduced engagement, and lost revenue.

-This analysis evaluates search performance to identify issues in:
+This analysis evaluates search performance across:

 * user engagement
 * ranking quality